secretstartups/handbook/job-families/engineering/ux-research-manager/index.html.md

 #### Interview Process

 - [Screening call](/handbook/hiring/#screening-call) with a recruiter.
 In this call we will discuss your experience, understand what you are looking for in a UX Research leadership role, talk about your work and approach to user research, discuss your compensation expectations and reasons why you want to join GitLab, and answer any questions you have.
 - After that, we'll invite you to record a case study walkthrough video.
 The recording is expected to be **~20-minutes in duration** and returned **within ten days** of the screening call.
-In addition to the details below, [this discussion on our GitLab Unfiltered YouTube playlist](https://youtu.be/VU2BKjGoer4) provides an overview of what we're looking for.

 > ### Why we ask for a pre-recorded presentation
 >